 According to the original report, this new spinoff will be set “in America’s only college exclusively for young adult superheroes (or supes) that is run by Vought International.”
 It will explore the lives of “hormonal, competitive supes as they put their physical, sexual, and moral boundaries to the test, competing for the best contracts in the best cities.
 Part college show, part Hunger Games—with all the heart, satire and raunch of The Boys.”

-As reported by Deadline (via io9), the spinoff has cast its two leads.
-Jaz Sinclair, best known for playing Rosalind in Chilling Adventures of Sabrina, will headline the series.
-Sinclair will play a college student and superhero named Marie.
-Also newly cast: Lizze Broadway, who plays another college student/supe named Emma.
-Shane Paul McGhie, Aimee Carrero, Reina Hardesty, and Maddie Phillips are in the cast as well.
+As reported by Deadline (via io9), the spinoff found its first lead in Jaz Sinclair.
+Sinclair, best known for playing Rosalind in Chilling Adventures of Sabrina, will headline the series.
+She will play a college student and superhero named Marie.

 Craig Rosenberg was writing the pilot and was set as the series showrunner.
 Rosenberg departed over “creative differences.”
-Deadline reported in late September that Michele Fazekas and Tara Butters will executive producer and showrun the untitled series.
+Deadline reported in late September that Michele Fazekas and Tara Butters will executive producer and serve as showrunners for the untitled series.
 Amazon Studios has formally given a series greenlight, too.

 Originally published on September 24, 2020.